 - You probably will be disqualified from receiving a bonus if you are an employee of the sportsbook or the casino with which the book is partnered;

-- There are restriction on and limitations for athletes and staff with professional and NCAA collegiate sports teams;
+- There are restrictions and limitations for athletes and staff with professional and NCAA collegiate sports teams;

-- While there are some “no deposit” sign-up bonuses (more below), to access the vast majority of MI sportsbook bonuses, you will also need to make a deposit and fund your account in order to make a real-money wager, in order to qualify for the bonus.
+- While there are some “no deposit” sign-up bonuses, to access the vast majority of MI sportsbook bonuses, you will also need to make a deposit and fund your account to make a real-money wager, to qualify for the bonus.

 You should always look over the Terms and Conditions for each offer.
 Assuming you are not disqualified, you should be able to obtain as many of the available bonus offers as you like.
 We suggest keeping track of your accounts on a spreadsheet or, if you’re old school, a notebook.
 However you manage, there’s a lot of promotional dollars you can bag up!

 We discussed eligibility requirements earlier, but here offer a few words about the “fine print” and some things you should keep in mind as you weigh the various offers and bonus codes that come your way.